Is EIDR an ISO standard?

 The Registry provides free access to lookup a record using its EIDR.
 More extensive query and search capability including programmatic interface to the Registry is available at a nominal annual fee.
 To facilitate widespread adoption of this critical service, EIDR offers very favorable terms of use including the ability to take complete snapshots of the Registry and freely re-use data obtained from the Registry.

-EIDR has been built and is run by a coalition of leaders in the movie and television industry.
-It is run by an independent non-profit committed to providing an essential service that benefits the whole industry.
+EIDR is run by a coalition of leaders in the movie and television industry.
+It is run as an independent non-profit business association, committed to providing an essential service that benefits the whole industry.